 Example– Cammie

-Cammie, a clothing designer, contracted with Fitting Flair, a clothing store, to sell a set number of pocket pants per month to Fitting Flair.
+Cammie, a clothing designer, contracted with Fitting Flair, a clothing store, to sell a specified number of pocket pants per month to Fitting Flair.
 At the time of the contract, Fitting Flair and its competitor, Shirley Girl, were the largest local distributors of upscale clothing for plus-sized women.
-Cammie had decided to go with Shirley Girl, the older and more established of the two companies, when Fitting Flair offered exclusive distributorship of her pocket pants design.
+Cammie had decided to go with Shirley Girl, the older and more established of the two companies, when Fitting Flair offered exclusive distribution of her pocket pants design.
 Having an exclusive contract meant that Cammie’s pants would be the only pocket pants sold at Fitting Flair.
 Pleased with this arrangement, she signed a 5-year contract with Fitting Flair.

 Failure to state a claim assertion